 4. Consider Peptide Therapy for Sleep Optimization

-Peptides are gaining traction as a sophisticated tool for sleep-stage enhancement.
-Ipamorelin, a GHRP (growth hormone releasing peptide), taken at bedtime stimulates the natural GH pulse without disrupting cortisol or prolactin.
-When combined with a GHRH analog like CJC-1295, users often report deeper, more restorative sleep alongside improved body composition.
+Peptides are gaining traction as a sophisticated tool for sleep-stage enhancement. a GHRP (growth hormone releasing peptide), taken at bedtime stimulates the natural GH pulse without disrupting cortisol or prolactin.
+When combined with a GHRH analog like users often report deeper, more restorative sleep alongside improved body composition.
 Consult your provider to determine whether peptide therapy is appropriate for you.
 Learn more at our peptides guide.

 5. Optimize Sleep Nutrition